junegunn/fzf/README.md

 Key bindings for command-line
 -----------------------------

-The install script will setup the following key bindings for bash, zsh, and fish.
+By [setting up shell integration](#setting-up-shell-integration), you can use the following key bindings in bash, zsh, and fish.

 - `CTRL-T` - Paste the selected files and directories onto the command-line
     - The list is generated using `--walker file,dir,follow,hidden` option